MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/best-practices/best-practices-for-offline.md

 ---
 title: Best practices for offline
 author: KevinAsgari
-description: Learn about the best practices for handling offline scenarios with Xbox Live enabled titles. ms.assetid: 6290dd67-1145-4fe2-8ada-c3a29a9ad29a ms.author: kevinasg ms.date: 04/04/2017
+description: Best practices for handling offline or intermittent scenarios with Xbox Live-enabled titles. ms.assetid: 6290dd67-1145-4fe2-8ada-c3a29a9ad29a ms.author: kevinasg ms.date: 04/04/2017